borntofrappe/flutter-animation-tutorial/README.md

 ListTile()
 ```

-In the tile illustrate the trip with several a `title` and `subtitle`.
-Add also an instance of the heart widget in the `trailing field.
+In the tile illustrate the trip with a `title` and `subtitle`.
+Add also an instance of the heart widget in the `trailing` field.

 ```dart
 ListTile(